First and foremost DON'T PANIC.

 Waiting for Approval - You may not begin your project until you receive notification of approval.
-The initial review can take between three and four business weeks for a new protocol submission depending on the kind of research, especially during the busy Spring quarter.
+The initial review can take between fifteen and twenty business days for a new protocol submission depending on the kind of research, especially during the busy Spring quarter.
 You will be contacted after the initial review if you need to provide additional information which will extend the reviewing time.
 Research including children or other protected groups, deception or development of devices may take longer depending on the complexity of the activity.
 Please budget enough time for review when designing your project.

 Under no circumstances should you interpret a lack of communication from the HSRO as an approval, nor should you assume your activity will be approved and begin collecting data before receiving notification of approval.